CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

 ### 2.1 Defining the study area
 The distubution of red pandas...
 Red Panda MaxEnt distrubution
+Can easily recreate my own Feature collection using polygons and the MaxEnt map.
+I wil start this on monday
 ### 2.2 Data collection
 Justification of methods
 - What can be resonably inferred about actual on the ground change using the GEE and pre processed data products?